Mod1fy7/Home-Lab/First.. PfSense!.md

  ### 3 Set IP Addresses for machines
  - Each device's method for setting an IP may be different.
- - The goal is to create VLANs!
  - Be sure to set the gateway to the IP of PfSense
+ - After the IP is set run ipconfig or ifconfig to ensure everything looks good
+ - Ping the gateway and run ping 8.8.8.8 to ensure you can reach the gateway & the internet.

 ---
 > [!IMPORTANT]